jenkinsci/visualexpert-plugin/README.md

 ![required field validation](https://github.com/jenkinsci/visualexpert-plugin/blob/main/docs/images/check-validation.PNG)

 <p><br></p>
 Select the checkboxes based on operation you would like to perform, like project analysis, generate documentations.
+If you wish to generate Code Inspection report then enable to report generation and set the required parameters.
+Also, in-case of report generation, please select the appropriate Code Review Profile in the Visual Expert.
+Open Visual Expert and in the project setting --> Code Inspection --> Select the appropriate profile.
+Code rules failure or success decided based on selected profile settings.
 <p></p>